Get a 20% discount from our partners! Discount code will get added automatically when you submit the form.

 What is Dock Shipping?

-First, you need to know what dock shipping is and have a basic framework.
+First, you must know what dock shipping is and have a basic framework.
 It means hauling your car from one dock to another, meaning a port in the USA to a seaport in whatever country you send your car.

-It's also called dock-to-dock carrier, done through two primary methods when it comes to cars.
+It's also called dock-to-dock carrier, and it is done through two primary methods when it comes to cars.
 Many rules are involved since the vehicle is entering foreign ground.
-But the direct authority involved in the process, no matter the destination, is Customs.
+However, the customs department is the direct authority involved in the process, no matter the destination.

 Role of Customs in Hauling